sakasute/weather-app/README.md

 - Loading-spinner when waiting for results
 - Use browsers' location api to get current location for the initial page load.
 - A button to manually fetch up-to-date data.
+Also, show to the user, how old the data is (when OWM has last time updated their data).
 - Use URL-parameters to link directly to a given city's weather page.
 - Use for example https://websygen.github.io/owfont/ to show nice weather icons for the user (OWM has it's own icon set also, but they aren't very nice looking.
 The linked project uses the same naming scheme).
 Also, extract more descriptive weather info for the user from the API-response.
 - Sort/group the favourites list also by country (currently sorted alphabetically).